-In any case, in order to guarantee an adequate retention level and a proper alignment with the medium to long-term objectives of the Company and the Group, as well as of the shareholders and other stakeholders, it has been arranged that the medium to long-term variable remuneration is usually paid to the beneficiaries - both via incentive plans based on financial instruments and via monetary retention plans - only after an adequate accrual period has passed.
+In any case, in order to guarantee an adequate retention level and a proper alignment with the medium to long-term objectives of the Company and the Group, as well as of the share-holders and other stakeholders, it has been arranged that the medium to long-term variable remuneration is usually paid to the beneficiaries - both via incentive plans based on financial instruments and via monetary retention plans - only after an adequate accrual period has passed.
 For incentive plans based on financial instruments, shares are always allocated after a certain vesting period has passed, usually three years, from the allocation of the units or option rights.

-- 2. The long-term incentives system can take the form of two categories: - I) Monetary or long-term retention plans: in consideration of the frame of reference, current market trends and the implementation of management policies of the Human Resources Department that are being aimed more and more at retaining and motivating high-value executives within the organization that stand out due to their high level of professionalism and their particular degree of criticality for the business, starting from 2016 the Company has reserved the right, subject to the approval of the Human Resources Committee and subsequently, for the executive Directors of the Company, the approval of the Board of Directors, to offer a long-term retention bonus with deferred payment, based on the assessment of particularly outstanding individual performance that is a key factor in the sustainability of results over time.
+2. The long-term incentives system can take the form of two categories:

+(I) Monetary or long-term retention plans: in consideration of the frame of reference and current market trends, such plans allow the implementation of management policies of the Human Resources Department that are being aimed more and more at retaining and motivating high-value executives within the organization that stand out due to their high level of professionalism and their particular degree of criticality for the business.